There are times when TV news shows thermometer pictures or temperature displays in the corner of the screen, during your

 Click below to see contributions from other visitors to this page.
 Check back once-in-a-while to watch the collection grow.

 Have a look at this old photograph.
-This is showing a scientist's creation that he created 5 years before he died.
-Barry's Response - He was an astronomer …
+Approximately five years before he passed away, this famous scientist created this artwork.
+Barry's Response …

 Global Warming--Man-caused or Natural Cycle?
 Not rated yet

 Global warming is demonstrably true; however, while man's activities undoubtedly contribute to it, just how much is debatable.
 The rise in CO2 in some …